spicelang/spice/docs/docs/language/procedures.md

 title: For Loops
 ---

 Spice distinguishes strictly between functions and procedures.
-Procedures are concise and enclosed blocks of functionality which a programmer can define within his souce code.
+Procedures are concise and enclosed blocks of code which a programmer can define within his souce code holds a set of instructions to execute in the stated order.
 Other than functions, procedures do not have a return value.
 The paradigma here is, that a function calculates and returns something whereas a procedure executes some action.

 Procedures in Spice can be defined like this:
 ```spice